predixdesignsystem/px-widths-responsive-design/README.md

 # Widths Responsive

-The Predix Experience Widths Responsive module is an extension of the default [px-widths-design](https://github.com/PredixDev/px-widths-design) module and provides breakpoint-based classes for widths on elements.
+The Predix UI Widths Responsive module is an extension of the default [px-widths-design](https://github.com/PredixDev/px-widths-design) module and provides breakpoint-based classes for widths on elements.
 This module is a fork of inuitcss' [widths-responsive](https://github.com/inuitcss/trumps.widths-responsive) module.

 The Widths Responsive module loops through the breakpoints defined in inuitcss' [settings.responsive](https://github.com/inuitcss/settings.responsive) to generate prefixed breakpoint-based classes.
 If you are using inuitcss’ default breakpoints, you will be given classes like `u-1/4-lap-and-up`, or `u-1-of-2-desk`, etc.